Here’s what we know. Open source software is incredible, but it’s got some issues.

-First, software development teams should be able to depend on the open source software they incorporate into their projects.
-They should be confident that it is reliable—professionally supported, more secure, easy to integrate, and properly maintained.
+First, software development teams shouldn’t have to worry about managing the open source software they incorporate into their projects themselves.
+They should be confident that it is reliably managed for them—professionally supported, more secure, well integrated, and properly maintained.

-Meanwhile, open source maintainers and core teams should be compensated for the value their projects create.
-They should have easy access to paying users and to the tools necessary to deliver a professional software experience.
+Meanwhile, open source maintainers should be compensated for the value their projects create.
+They should have easy access to paying users and to the tools they need to level up their projects in ways that make them attractive to commercial users standing ready to pay for value delivered.

 That’s the future we see for open source.
 We’re working together to make it a reality.
 If you see it, too, join us.